 If you suffer from fear of public speaking, here's a question: Do you see yourself on a therapist's couch talking the whole thing out?

 Talk therapy can be helpful in uncovering the root causes of social anxiety, and also to eliminate negative thinking in a process known as cognitive restructuring.
 But there's more to your stage fright than your brain.
 There's also your body.
-For more on physicality in speaking, see our Learning Guide, "How to Use Body Language and Gestures as a Speaker."
+For more on physicality in speaking, see my free cheat sheet "The Body Language Rules: 12 Ways to Be a More Powerful Speaker."

 Getting Out of Your Head and Into Your Body